 At DNA Lounge, 375 11th St., San Francisco 94103.
 Tickets $15, 21.

 The SPCA waives adoption fees all weekend.
 Thursday's free “Cats, Tats & Cocktails” party (5-10 pm) offers an open bar and on-site tattooing for $40.
 On the weekend are free dental checks for pets and sessions on animal behavior and training.

 At San Francisco SPCA's temporary adoption center, Florida at 16th St., San Francisco 94103.
 Free.

 One Billion Rising for Justice

 Feb.
 14, at 4-6 pm

-One in three women on Earth--that’s 1 billion women--will be raped or beaten in her life.
-Mayor Ed Lee, district attorney George Gascón, Board of Supervisors president David Chiu, and women leaders in San Francisco are part of a flash-mob-like event in about 190 countries to protest violence against women.
-Get up and join the dancing while DJs spin.
-Wear red and black to show your solidarity
+One in three women on Earth--that’s 1 billion women--will be raped or beaten in their lives.
+Mayor Ed Lee, district attorney George Gascón, Board of Supervisors president David Chiu and women leaders in San Francisco are part of a flash-mob-like event in about 190 countries to protest violence against women.
+DJs, apl.de.ap of The Black Eyed Peas and other artists lead the dancing.

 Feb.
 21, at 7–11 pm